 The parent company of the Group is "LAMPSA HELLENIC HOTELS S.A. based in Athens, Vasileos Georgiou A1, and is registered in the Companies Register of the Ministry of Economy, Competitiveness and Shipping, No. REG 6015/06 / V/86/135 and GSC Reg.
 No. 223101000 and its term of duration is set at one hundred (100) years, which began from the publication in the Government Gazette of the Royal Decree approving its memorandum of association.
-The company has been operating continuously since its foundation, over ninety-five (95) consecutive years.
+The company has been operating continuously since its foundation, over ninety-six (96) consecutive years.
+The General Meeting of Shareholders as of 19/06/2015, decided to extend the duration of the company for fifty (50) years, with the corresponding amendment of Article 4 of its Articles of Association.